cliffano/pandas-reporter/README.md

 Pandas Reporter
 ---------------

-Pandas Reporter is a Report builder for Pandas DataFrame .
+Pandas Reporter is a report builder for Pandas DataFrame.
+It generates HTML, JSON, text, or YAML report containing the data in the data frame.

 Installation
 ------------